Nathan Healy

 Key Takeaways

-• Virginia offers valuable solar incentives including property tax exemptions and Solar Renewable Energy Certificates that provide ongoing income.
+• Virginia offers strong solar incentives including net metering, SRECs, and property tax exemptions that can reduce your overall costs.

 Looking for More Detailed Virginia City Guides?